Work in Progress

 Everything We Used to Have is upmarket book club fiction that follows the journey of Jemma Jordan as she comes of age in the 1980s.

-Fighting to keep a promise to her father, Jemma must protect her family’s secret gift from a dangerous grandfather who will stop at nothing to possess it and profit from it.
+Fighting to keep a promise to her father, Jemma must protect her family’s secret gift from a dangerous grandfather who will stop at nothing to possess it in order to restore his corrupt, evangelical empire.

 The story takes place in Palisade, a rural community in western Colorado known for its peaches.